BrentLab/NET-evaluation/README.md

 `$ /path/of/singularity/container/home/NET-evaluation/evaluate_with_binding --p_net /path/of/singularity/container/home/toy_example/zev.tsv --p_singularity_img /path/of/singularity/container/ --p_singularity_bindpath /path/of/output/directory/ --p_eval /path/of/output/directory/zev_binding.tsv`

 # II.
-Run NET-evaluation with installing all dependencing (More advanced)
+With installing all dependencing (More advanced)
 ## 1. Install required packages
 ### 1.1 Install R and depedencies
 `R>=3.4.4`, refer to [this](https://www.datacamp.com/community/tutorials/installing-R-windows-mac-ubuntu) tutorial on how to install R